Rohanshankar16/Employee-Attrition-Prediction-Application/README.md

  ```bash
 streamlit run app.py
 ```

-The app is usually accessed at ` http://localhost:8501`
+6.The app is usually accessed at ` http://localhost:8501`

 ---

 ##  Example Prediction